System view

 What it is not

 It also does not replace IAM, PAM, NHI management, SAST, secret scanning, CI/CD policy, or runtime gateways.
 Those controls still matter.
-The graph connects their signals into the delegated action path.
+The graph connects their signals into the action path.

 Start with the software delivery graph.